alastairtree/python-cli-devenv-and-ci-sample/Tour.md

 ## Poetry - dependencies and builds

 Our demo app is built on top of open source packages.
 List them using `poetry show` and see details in [pyproject.toml](pyproject.toml).
-New packages can easily be installed e.g. `poerty add numpy` - see your pyproject and lock files have been updated.
+New packages can easily be installed e.g. `poetry add numpy` - see your pyproject and lock files have been updated.
 Everyone else also gets the same packages because the manifest is checked in and they are distributed with the package when you share the tarball.

 Look at the /dist folder after you build: